Singleton, West Sussex: Goodwood

-Goodwood Country Park lies in the south of the parish, part of the Goodwood House estate.
+Goodwood Country Park lies to the south of the parish, part of the Goodwood House estate.

 Weald and Downland Museum

-The Weald and Downland Living Museum of Historic Buildings is situated on the edge of the village.
+The Weald and Downland Living Museum of historic buildings is situated on the edge of the village.
 Over 40 historic buildings from south-east England have been rescued from destruction, dismantled and reconstructed on the site.
+Along with the buildings, there are "hands-on" activities, such as cooking and weaving, and a number of yearly activities, including seasonal shows, historic gardens weekend and tree dressing.

-Since 2017 it has been the location of the BBC television series The Repair Shop.
+Since 2017, a barn and its associated outbuildings has been the location of the BBC television series The Repair Shop.